emilrueh/lua-genai/README.md

 print(chat:say("Create a powerful wizard called Torben."))
 ```

-See `main.lua` for a more detailed example.
+See `example.lua` for a full-featured Anthropic implementation.

 ## Dependencies